 So, how can we give ourselves an upper hand in executing what we can do, regardless of the opponent?

 Here are the simple secret top players use to focus on their capabilities rather than the opponent’s repertoire.

 Please note: top players will and can manipulate the ball in many different ways and you will need to adapt accordingly.

-These three tips will give you a more zoned mindset and provide a simple tool to beat players your level and above more often.
+These three tips will give you a more zoned mindset and provide a simple tool to beating players your level and above more often than not.

-Here is a nice little target practice I use with my players.
+Here is a nice little target practice I use with my players (Filip Szymanski Polish International).